 In 1984, the Macintosh introduced the world to a PC with a mouse, windows, and the concept of a graphical user interface (GUI), or “gooey”.
 I was a Carnegie Mellon University employee in 1984, and they had an agreement with Apple where you could purchase a Macintosh for a lot less than the public could.
 The CMU bookstore had Macintoshes, and the CMU publication department where I worked had both a Mac and a Lisa (the predecessor to the Macintosh.
 But the Mac still cost more than $3000 (about $7500 in 2020 dollars).
 No way did that fit into my budget.

 But in 1985, a crazy story emerged that resulted in Atari, then a video game company that had a line of home computers with custom graphics and sound chips, 512 colors, graphics — releasing a PC with a mouse, overlapping windows, a full GUI – just like the Mac – the first ever GUI in color.
-And it was sold with a high quality color monitor for $1000ish.
+And it was sold with a high-quality color monitor for $1000ish.
 Still a lot of money, but far cheaper than a Mac, and in color!
 The PC was called the Atari ST.

 Atari sold millions of these PCs and they become beloved by their owners, even more so in Germany and other parts of Europe.
-The ST also become the standard for musicians to use for MIDI setups because the ST had built in MIDI ports that had some kind of perfect timing capability for timing instruments.
+The ST also become the standard for musicians to use for MIDI setups because the ST had built-in MIDI ports that had some kind of perfect timing capability for timing instruments.
 The ST is still remembered fondly.
 So much so that there is a group of programmers who created a very good emulator for the Atari ST. You can now recreate the full Atari ST experience on a PC or Mac screen today – running all your favorites at full speed – and even faster than the original ST, which ran a Motorola 68000 CPU at 8MHz.

 I’ve put together some downloads and information that will help you get up to speed using an Atari ST emulator.
 I’ve found that two of the many available emulators, STeemSSE and Hatari both work very well.

-THE ATARI ST EMULATOR
+THE ATARI ST EMULATORS

 First, you will some downloads:

-- TO RUN STEEM SSE
+- TO RUN HATARI ATARI ST EMULATOR

-- Hatari makes it easy to set up an ASCI (an Atari version of the SCSI hardware bus) hard drive – I had a lot of difficulty with this on STeem
+- Hatari makes it easy to set up an ASCI (an Atari version of the SCSI hardware bus) hard drive

-- Downloads can be found here
+- Downloads can be found here – the software is regularly updated

 - TO RUN ANY ATARI ST EMULATOR